-In 2009, DSS Plastic Group began working on the first ETC card project in the United States.
+In 2009, P3 began working on the first ETC card project in the United States.
 After a year of testing and R&D, we successfully launced the Pascua Yacqui Tribe's secure card.

 On May 27, 2009, the Pascua Yaqui Tribe entered into a Memorandum of Agreement between the Tribe and the Department of Homeland Security and Customs and Border Protection regarding the acceptance of a Pascua Yaqui Enhanced Tribal Identification Card “ETC” for border crossing purposes meeting the federal mandate of the Western Hemisphere Travel Initiative known as “WHTI”.

 We are proud to announce that the Pascua Yaqui Tribe is the first Federally Recognized Indian Tribe in the Nation to bring forth a WHTI compliant document “ETC”.
 With the full support of our Tribal Leadership, the Tribe remains committed to working with the United States to ensure that our rights are protected and impacts to our families, religion and culture are avoided while ensuring our Nation’s security.